Tampere Hall is Finland’s first carbon-neutral congress and concert center.

 Nordic Swan Ecolabel

-Tampere Hall was the first Nordic congress center to receive the Nordic Swan Ecolabel in 2014.
+In June 2022, Tampere Hall was the first Nordic congress center to receive approval for the Nordic Swan Ecolabel according to the new criteria.
+For the first time, Tampere Hall was awarded the label back in 2014.
 As a Swan-labeled congress center, we must meet strict environmental requirements and invest in environmental work holistically in terms of energy, water, food, waste, chemicals and procurement.
 Obtaining and using the mark requires e.g. efficient use of water, serving sustainable food, the use of eco-labeled products and services, and the training and commitment of workers.

 The aim of the Nordic Swan Ecolabel is to promote sustainable development, which is pursued step by step.
-This means that the criteria will be tightened about every 3-5 years.
-The criteria will be reviewed in the light of, inter alia, new environmental information, technological developments and the market situation.
-The new criteria for congress centers have entered into force in June 2021, and the renewal of the label for Tampere Hall will be timely during 2022.
+This means that the criteria will be tightened about every 3–5 years.
+The criteria are revised in accordance with, among other things, new environmental information, technological developments and the market situation.
+Renewing the licence requires a critical review, concrete actions and guidelines for our own activities – how can we act even more environmentally friendly?

 Solar power plant